diannedaian/61040-portfolio/assignments/assignment1.md

 [Productivity Struggles](https://www.quora.com/Students-are-currently-facing-many-problems-like-less-productivity-depression-and-addiction-to-social-media-What-can-solve-these-problems-What-steps-can-we-take) Students are currently facing many problems like less productivity, depression, and addiction to social media.

 #### Comparibles
-[Habitica](habitica.com)The poster child of gamified habit trackers, Habitica “treats your real life like a game”.
+[Habitica](habitica.com) The poster child of gamified habit trackers, Habitica “treats your real life like a game”.
 Users create an avatar, earn XP (experience points) and gold for completing tasks, and take damage for failing habits.Limitations: The RPG style can be too involved or gimmicky for some – if you’re not into the 8-bit fantasy aesthetic, the interface might feel cluttered.
 Also, as a general tool, Habitica might lack specialized features (for example, it’s less suited for team project management or detailed scheduling compared to dedicated apps).

 [MagicTask](magictask.io) MagicTask uses a system where completing tasks earns points to unlock new themes and sound effects for the app interface.
 It even has leaderboards to compete with others or your team.
 Limitations: MagicTask’s game elements (themes, cosmetic rewards) might be less compelling